GamesCreed

 If you are new to city builders, Highrise City has a definite learning curve as it isn’t just a plain city builder with minimum resource management.
 However, it does have an extensive tutorial that explains every aspect of the game, from the research to building and managing your city.
 If you ignore this tutorial, some aspects of the game may not make sense.
 You are even able to drive around your city in a third-person view and explore the many streets you have created.

 Every Building you build in Highrise City has a requirement.
 Whether that is just money or the different resources depends on the type of building and its tier.
-For example, the Wind Turbines are needed to produce energy.
-Of course, some resources cannot be used unless you have upgraded your city to the appropriate tier level in order to unlock.
+For example, Wind Turbines are needed to produce energy.
+Of course, some resources cannot be used unless you have upgraded your city to the appropriate tier level in order to unlock them.

 Your basic resources include wood, which you will have to gather from the forests near your city; Hemp farms, which produce insulation; and clay deposits, which can help you craft clay bricks.
 These are some of the easiest resources to get early on in the game.
 As your city grows, you will depend on resources that are much harder to get a hold of.